greatscottgadgets/greatfet-tutorials/i2c.md

 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 70: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 ```
+The 7-bit base slave address of the SI7021 is 0x40, and is read write

 Open an interactive Python shell: